 Complaints and Misconduct

-This guide sets out the standards of service we aim to achieve when you report any dissatisfaction with a service you have received.
-If you would like to report dissatisfaction as opposed to making a complaint about an officer or member of staff please click here.
+This guide sets out the standards of service we aim to achieve when you wish to lodge a formal complaint about a service you have received.
+If you would like to report dissatisfaction as opposed to making a complaint about an officer or member of staff please contact our Public Service Bureau.

 Please view the following standards of professional behaviour we aim to achieve.

 All members of staff at Dyfed Powys Police know the vital importance of providing the highest possible level of service to the public, although, there may be an occasion where you feel that the conduct of an officer/member of staff falls below the standard that can be expected, or that their actions may amount to misconduct.
 If this happens, you have the right to complain.